ShreyaRHipparagi/ai-ats-resume-analyzer/README.md

 Project maintainer: Shreya R. Hipparagi
 Repository: https://github.com/ShreyaRHipparagi/ai-ats-resume-analyzer
 For questions, feature requests, or enterprise inquiries, open an issue or send an email (add contact email in repo settings).

----

-If you'd like, I can:
-- produce an OpenAPI (Swagger) spec for the API endpoints,
-- add example unit tests and CI workflow files to the repository,
-- generate a sample dashboard JSON-to-UI mapping or a minimal React demo,
-- or prepare a Docker Compose + production deployment guide.

-Tell me which of the above you'd like next and I'll prepare the files.